During the pandemic, ICC strives to host monthly events that inform and connect the community through shared experiences.

 We want our kids to reenter the world emotionally whole and feeling good about themselves.
 Parents are the most important influencers in helping children navigate this period of remarkable change.

-ICC invites parents to join Rachel Jean-Baptiste, PhD, Director of Diversity, Equity and Inclusion at King School; Madhu Mathur, MD, MPH; and Sunitha Prasannakumar, LCSW, who will talk about what you can say or do to help your children talk comfortably about race, to answer their questions about what is happening and why, and become resilient in these redefining times.
+Rachel Jean-Baptiste, PhD, Director of Diversity, Equity and Inclusion at King School, spoke with Madhu Mathur, MD, MPH; and Sunitha Prasannakumar, LCSW, about what you can say or do to help your children talk comfortably about race, to answer their questions about what is happening and why, and become resilient as conversation on race is redefined.

 Satyajit Ray's "The Music Room" with guest speaker Hidayat Khan

 With The Music Room (Jalsaghar), Satyajit Ray brilliantly evoked the crumbling opulence of the world of a fallen aristocrat (beloved actor Chhabi Biswas) clinging to a fading way of life.
 His greatest joy is the music room in which he hosted lavish concerts —now a shadow of its former vivid self.
 An incandescent depiction of the clash between tradition and modernity, The Music Room is a defining work by the great Bengali filmmaker.